 LAMPS PLUS: What are your favorite Lamps Plus contemporary wall lights?

-Holtkoetter Up-Down Polished Brass Wall Sconce (left), George Kovacs Plug-In Swing Arm Wall Lamp (right)
+Holtkoetter Up-Down Polished Brass Wall Sconce (left), George Kovacs Plug-In Swing Arm Wall Lamp (right, no longer available)

 Holtkoetter Wall Sconce: Minimal, yet entirely glamorous.
 Just showed this to a client to use in a dark hallway alcove, where the up and down light cast by the fixture will be welcome.